GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Approach

 However, transformer networks use different structures for predictions.
 A transformer network consists of several successive transformer blocks, each composed of multi-head self-attention modules and feed-forward connections.
 The $i^{th}$ self-attention module on one of the multiple heads in a transformer block is defined as:

 where $Q^i,K^i,V^i$ are query, key and value matrices $\in \mathbb{R}^{(n+1)\times d}$, $n$ is number of patches ($n = w\times h$) and $d$ is feature dimensions.
 The \texttt{[class]} is an extra learnable token in the first row of these matrices \cite{dosovitskiy2020image}.
-As shown in Fig.~\ref{fig:getam}, $A^i\in \mathbb{R}^{n\times n}$ is the attention matrix which encodes the attention coefficient between any two positions in input images, \ie, every image token has contextual information from all other tokens.
+As shown in Fig.~\ref{fig:getam}, $A^i\in \mathbb{R}^{n\times n}$ is the attention matrix which encodes the attention coefficient between any two positions in input images, i.e., every image token has contextual information from all other tokens.
 Consequently, the \texttt{[class]} token attends to all token information across the image.
 However, it is not affected by itself as it does not represent an image location.
 We define $A^i\texttt{[0,1:]} = A_{\text{CLS}}^{i} \in \mathbb{R}^{n} $.
-We can reshape $A_{\text{CLS}}^{i} \in \mathbb{R}^{n}$ back to the shape of the image $A_{\text{CLS}} \in \mathbb{R}^{h\times w}$, and obtain a class-agnostic attention map, where every position in the map denotes its contribution to classification.
+We can reshape $A_{\text{CLS}}^{i} \in \mathbb{R}^{n}$ back to the image shape $A_{\text{CLS}} \in \mathbb{R}^{h\times w}$, and obtain a class-agnostic attention map, where every position in the map denotes its contribution to classification.
 In every transformer block with multiple self-attention heads, we define $A_{\text{CLS}}^i$ as the average across all heads for simplicity.
-As empirically verified in \cite{gao2021tscam}, it aggregates attention from all self-attention heads to display the object extent that possibly contributes to classification predictions (see the first column of Fig~\ref{fig:relu grad}).
+As empirically verified in \cite{gao2021tscam}, $A^I_{\text{CLS}}$ aggregates attention from all heads to display the object extent that possibly contributes to classification predictions (see the leftmost column of Fig~\ref{fig:relu grad}).